Rabona17/Implementation_of_ML_DL_Algorithm/README.md

 # Implementation_of_ML-DL_Algorithm
 This repo serves as my practice for the course [deeplearning specialization at deeplearning.ai](www.deeplearning.ai).
-The majority of codes(except for some helper codes that has nothing to do with ML) are written by Rab0na.
+The majority of codes(except for some helper codes that has nothing to do with ML) are written by Yuan Gao.
-Build several DL model from scratch, topics include LR, DNN, CNN, ResNet, optimizers, initialization methods and regularization.
+Here I build several DL model from scratch, topics include LR, DNN, CNN, ResNet, optimizers, initialization methods and regularization.
 Also includes some practice for Tensowflow and Keras.

 ## Specification
 * Implemented a whole model (including initialization, regularization, BP, and different optimizers) for Deep Neural Network